Learn about the 8 Lean wastes to minimize from your processes and how to differentiate between the wastes of Motion and Transportation.

 Wasted motions can be large or small.
 Large motion waste is often identified as walking or traveling between work areas or to a centralized storage room.

 Small motion wastes may seem insignificant at first, but they really add up.
-For example, using an automatic screwdriver to eliminate twisting motion when tightening a screw may save just a few seconds per turn in a workstation, but many hours of time over the course of a week, month, and year.
+For example, at first glance using an automatic screwdriver to eliminate twisting motion when tightening a screw may save just a few seconds per turn in a workstation.
+However, it amounts to many hours of time over the course of a week, month, and year.
 Implementing good “5S” visual workplace practices will generally eliminate many of your small motion wastes.

-The transportation waste is not about the person or equipment creating the value, it is rather about the movement of the product, information, or customer itself when this movement does not create value.
+The transportation waste is not about the person or equipment creating the value, but rather about the movement of the product, information, or customer itself when this movement does not create value.

 Transportation occurs between process steps and workstations rather than within them.
 Transportation, like motion, is a highly visible type of waste.